Amyotrophic lateral sclerosis and EGCG from green tea

 ALS or Lou Gehrig’s disease is currently irreversible and fatal.

 Beginning in the extremities (usually the hands or feet), the motor nerves of all the muscles begin to die.
-Muscles become weaker until paralysis sets in.
-The nerve degeneration usually moves from the outside to the center of the body, eventually affecting the diaphragm muscle.

 About half of the diagnosed people die within three years and most die within 5 years of diagnosis.